SECTION F | STUDENT

 Navarro College reserves the right to employ these guidelines for any incident or concern that appears to infringe upon a student's civil rights and freedoms thereof.
 This includes but is not limited to suspected harassment or discrimination based on sex, gender, ethnicity, race, age, religion, nationality, disability, or other protected classification.

 Any disciplinary action taken against a student enrolled in Navarro College may result in levying against that student any one of several disciplinary sanctions as listed in the Student Handbook under the Student Code of Conduct section.
 Whenever disciplinary sanctions are levied against a student, he/she is expected to fully comply.
 Any student who does not fully comply with his/her disciplinary sanctions is subject to one or more of the following consequences:

 - Having all college records placed on hold.

-The purpose of this procedure is to ensure that students are accountable and responsible for their decisions and actions to promote civility and ethical behavior among Navarro College students and to sensitize students to the fact that every decision carries a consequence.
+The purpose of this procedure is to ensure safety of all members of the College community, to ensure that students are accountable and responsible for their decisions and actions to promote civility and ethical behavior among Navarro College students, and to sensitize students to the fact that every decision carries a consequence.

 UPDATED: December 1, 2020